Up to 60% off sofas & mattresses — limited‑time deals.

 How We Tested It

-We rotated each mattress through the same routine: back/side alignment checks, longer lounge sessions for lumbar comfort, and overnight rotations to see whether feel drifted after a few hours.
-We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using repeatable cues (sink depth, ease of turning, temperature feel at the cover, partner disturbance, and edge stability while sitting and standing).
+We put each mattress through the same routine: alignment checks on our backs and sides, lounge sessions for comfort, and overnight rotations to see whether the feel changed after a few hours.
+We scored Support, Cooling, Pressure Relief, Motion Isolation, Responsiveness, Edge Support, and Durability using repeatable cues like sink depth, ease of turning, partner disturbance, and edge stability.

 Sleepy Town Mattress: Our Testing Experience